 At UM/Appek Apps, I have led research, design, and product management efforts to ship and scale products in the enterprise and consumer space.
 I have led research, design, and agile product management efforts to ship and scale web and mobile products in the enterprise and consumer space.
 I have experience working in energy, biotechnology, healthcare, financial services, telecommunications, entertainment, fashion, broadcasting, and nonprofit.
 Customers or end-users of products I have worked on included Verizon, Dunkin Donuts, Bluecross Blueshield of Pennsylvania, Direct Energy, Taylor Consulting, Romeo + Juliet Couture, Sequencing.com, Special Guest App, and more.

-To give back to the anthropology, product and UX community, Matt is also a volunteer and guest host for the podcast, This Anthro Life where he discusses design anthropology; and a contributing editor for UserZoom where he writes articles on user experience (UX), user research, and design leadership.
+To give back to the anthropology, product and UX community, I also volunteer and guest host for the podcast, This Anthro Life where I discuss business and design anthropology; and write articles on user experience (UX), user research, and design leadership for UserZoom.

 Consulting Podcasters: Prototyping a Democratic Tool for Multiple Voices, Storytelling and Solution FindingAnthropology, Matt Artz